kynx/mezzio-openapi-generator/README.md

 ## Goals

+* Generate route delegator config from spec
+* Generate models from spec
+* Generate handlers from spec
-* Generate routes from spec
+* Generate model hydrators from spec (or just use constructor property promotion + JsonSerializable?)
-* Handle validation of incoming request
-* Handle authentication of incoming request
-* Map incoming request to component objects
-* Pass parsed components to user-defined operation classes and return results

 ## Notes